Skip to main content

 make build

-Download compiled binary
+Download the pre-built binary

 You can download them from the Release / Pre-Release distribution page that depends on the Mithril Network you are targeting.